Fathollah Minbashian: Advanced studies in the United States and Iran

-Fathollah Minbashian was 20 years old when he entered the Military Academy (Daneshgadeh Afsari) in the same class as Mohammad Reza Pahlavi, Iran’s Crown Prince.
-He left it as an officer in 1938, coincidentally the day of his father’s death.
+Fathollah Minbashian was 20 years old when he entered the Military Academy (Daneshgadeh Afsari) in the same class as Mohammad Reza Pahlavi, Iran's Crown Prince.
+He left it as an officer in 1938, coincidentally the day of his father's death.
 Between 1938 and 1940, he was an officer cadet and then second-lieutenant, commanding the NCOs’ training school.
 In 1944 he became a lieutenant, and he then passed the exam for the US Army Infantry School at Fort Benning, and having been promoted captain, he went to the United States with his wife.
 At the end of his studies, Fathollah Minbashian returned to Iran, entering War School.
 He graduated top of his class, and became a major.
 He returned to the United States in 1951, as the Americans had qualified him to go to their war school, the Command and General Staff College of the US Army at Fort Leavenworth, Kansas.
 Again, he was top of his class, and he was offered to join the US army, but refused and returned to Iran.

 In 1970, while on an official visit to the United States as Commander of the Imperial Iranian Ground Forces, General Minbashian received the US Legion of Merit.

 Military career and military operations

 Once in Iran again, he devoted his career to building up a modern army.
-According to several officers' testimonies reported in the Nima monthly journal in August 2007 (including the Shah's former Chief of Staff General Fereydoun Djam), two objectives guided his military thinking throughout his life: the defence of the Persian Gulf because he rightly feared invasion of Iran by Iraq, and the provision of a decent life for the army’s soldiers and NCOs, usually from very modest backgrounds.
+According to several officers' testimonies reported in the Nima monthly journal in August 2007 (including the Shah's former Chief of Staff General Fereydoun Djam), two objectives guided his military thinking throughout his life: the defence of the Persian Gulf because he rightly feared invasion of Iran by Iraq, and the provision of a decent life for the army's soldiers and NCOs, usually from very modest backgrounds.
 He has also been acknowledged for having contributed to the modernisation of Iran's ground forces.

-In 1954, he was promoted to colonel at the head of Iran’s Military Academy where he developed new methods of instruction, based especially on “management by motivation”.
-He reorganised the Academy and student discipline, and having become a brigadier general in 1958, he was appointed to the command of the First Brigade of Tehran.
+In 1954, he was promoted to colonel at the head of Iran's Military Academy where he developed new methods of instruction, based especially on "management by motivation".
+He reorganised the academy and student discipline, and having become a brigadier general in 1958, he was appointed to the command of the First Brigade of Tehran.

-In 1961, he was appointed commander of the Mashad Army with the rank of major general.
-He was therefore stationed in the holy town of Mashad during the 1963 demonstrations.
-According to French Wikipedia, these protests were critical of the Shah’s reformist White Revolution which in particular ended feudal landownership in Iran as part of a land reform programme, and gave women the right to vote.
+In 1961, he was appointed commander of the Mashhad Army with the rank of major general.
+He was therefore stationed in the holy city of Mashhad during the 1963 demonstrations.
+According to French Wikipedia, these protests were critical of the Shah's reformist White Revolution which in particular ended feudal landownership in Iran as part of a land reform programme, and gave women the right to vote.
 In Part 2 of his military memoirs (Section 35), Minbashian recounts the arrest of Ayathollah Qomi who was responsible for disorders in Mashad.
-According to Minbashian’s account, he received the order to arrest Qomi and send him to Tehran, and he described how he organised this arrest “without any bloodshed, and without the least deployment force or military action".
+According to Minbashian's account, he received the order to arrest Qomi and send him to Tehran, and he described how he organised this arrest "without any bloodshed, and without the least deployment force or military action".